Chapter Eight: Weaponry

 If a Scout is invisible to all enemies at the beginning of his turn (that is, he has at least 2/3 cover from any enemy unit on the field capable of spotting him), he can use his Action to make his Stealth complete and be considered Hidden.
 The Hidden Scout is removed from the field, and a Last Known Location Marker (often a flag or red brick "X") is added in his place.
 His player places a single pip next to the Marker (a 1x1 brick, normally), used as the first in a pile of counters to keep track of how many turns the Scout has remained Hidden.
 At the beginning of each of the Scout's subsequent turns, he may use his Action to remain Hidden, and his player will add an additional turn counter next to the Marker each time.

 While Hidden, a Scout may not use his Action for anything except staying Hidden, but otherwise there's nothing to prevent him from secretly moving around the whole time.
 The player controlling him may try to keep mental track of where he's moving as the battle progresses, but it's more fun if he doesn't.
-It's better to wait and reveal that Scouts have koincidentally taken exactly the most convenient path to the koincidentally most convenient spot once they become visible again.
+It's better to wait until the moment the he reveals himself to decide the Scout has koincidentally taken exactly the most convenient path to the koincidentally most convenient spot.

 When a Scout decides not to use his Action to remain Hidden at the beginning of a turn, the player controlling him gets to decide where he spent all that time moving to.
 For every two turn counter pips next to the Scout's Last Known Location Marker, the Scout is considered to have spent one full turn of Movement while Hidden (Stealth requires a lot of holding still and moving slowly, so the Movement for the other half of the turns is wasted).
 The player can move the Scout from the Last Known Location Marker to any position he could have reached within that many turns of Movement.